Rubus canadensis

 Rubus canadensis is a North American species of flowering plant in the rose family known by the common names smooth blackberry, Canadian blackberry, thornless blackberry and smooth highbush blackberry.

-It is native to central and eastern Canada (from Newfoundland to Ontario) and the eastern United States (New England, the Great Lakes region, and the Appalachian Mountains).
-It has also been sparingly recorded in Great Britain, in which it is often confused for the many other native blackberry species.
+Description

 This rhizomatous shrub forms thickets up to 2 to 3 m tall.
+The plant reproduces by seed, by sprouting up from the rhizome, and by layering.
+The stems can grow 1 m in height in under two months.
 The leaves are deciduous and alternately arranged, each measuring 10 to 20 cm long.

 The inflorescence is a cluster of up to 25 flowers.
 The fruit is an aggregate of many small drupes, each of which contains a tiny nutlet.

-The plant reproduces by seed, by sprouting up from the rhizome, and by layering.
-The stems can grow 1 m in height in under two months.
+Distribution and habitat

+It is native to central and eastern Canada (from Newfoundland to Ontario) and the eastern United States (New England, the Great Lakes region, and the Appalachian Mountains).
+It has also been sparingly recorded in Great Britain, in which it is often confused for the many other native blackberry species.
 Rubus canadensis grows in many types of forested habitat, as well as on disturbed sites.

-Associated plants may include mountain maple (Acer spicatum), serviceberry (Amelanchier spp.), hobblebush (Viburnum alnifolium), scarlet elder (Sambucus pubens), common blackberry (Rubus allegheniensis), beaked hazel (Corylus cornuta), southern mountain cranberry (Vaccinium erythrocarpum), minnie-bush (Menziesia pilosa), and rosebay (Rhododendron catawbiense).
+Ecology

+Associated plants may include Acer spicatum (mountain maple), Amelanchier spp. (serviceberry), Viburnum alnifolium (hobblebush), Sambucus pubens (scarlet elder), Rubus allegheniensis (common blackberry), Corylus cornuta (beaked hazel), Vaccinium erythrocarpum (southern mountain cranberry), Menziesia pilosa (minnie-bush), and Rhododendron catawbiense (rosebay).

 Many types of animals feed on the fruits and foliage of this shrub.
 The thickets provide cover and nesting sites.

+Uses

 The fruits of this plant provided food for Native American groups, who also used parts of the plant medicinally at times.